Splendidabbey/HNGX-stage-two/README.md

-2. Install PHP dependencies using Composer.

-composer install
+2. Install XAMPP or any similar Web server Apllication, then start Apache and Mysql

 3. Create a MySQL database and import the schema from `database.sql`.